kunaltelangi/prodat/docs/index.rst

-Welcome to Datmo's documentation!
+Welcome to prodat's documentation!
 ===================================

-Datmo is an open source model tracking and reproducibility tool for developers.
+prodat is an open source model tracking and reproducibility tool for developers.

 Features
 -------------